Set against a brilliant clear blue sky, two tall maple trees show off their fall finery.

 Thursday, September 29, 2016

-If you have ever heard of a green lacewing, you might know that its larva interestingly camouflages itself with lichen.
+If you have ever heard of a green lacewing of the Chrysopidae family, you might know that its larva interestingly camouflages itself with lichen.
 Every green lacewing larva I have seen has a dust lichen called Lepraria finkii adhered to its back.
 It sticks the lichen to hair-like setae on its body so it can hide under a blanket of lichen.
 Perhaps to hide from prey that it can grab with its large mandibles.
 This fall, try searching trees for these critters by walking up to the trunks and watching for little moving lichen balls.
 If you touch the lichen ball, they will walk away from you.

 |This camouflaged lacewing larva shows mandibles sticking out on the left, legs out the bottom.
 Lepraria finkii covering its back.|

 This fall, during one of our local school field classes, some 4th grade students and their teacher from West Union Elementary hit the jackpot.
 The students were instructed to explore food chains within a leaf litter sample.
 Each group sorted through the animals found in their leaf piles.
 From this search, a little mysterious critter was found that appeared to be a moving heap of debris.
 The teacher brought it to Robyn Wright-Strauss who was leading the class to identify the curious animal.
 Robyn brought it back to the lab knowing this was a very unique find.
 It was the debris carrying lacewing larva.

 |Lacewing larva carrying snail shells, insect parts and spider parts on it back.|

 |The larger snail shell on its back is 2.5 mm and was very difficult to pull off.
 Its adhesion is quite impressive.|

 |A pile of debris makes a great place to hide.|

 Tuesday, September 20, 2016